mechyai/RL-BCA/README.md

 ### This repo is for reinforcement learning (RL) algorithm development and testing of BCAs (Building Control Agent) in EnergyPlus (E+) building energy simulator using Python Energy Management System (EMS) API with a <ins>meta-class wrapper, EmsPy</ins>.

-*This repo was constructed by someone with little experience with EnergyPlus and software/programming, but wanted to assist in creating an easily interfacable RL 'environment' for intelligent HVAC control research.*
+*This repo was constructed by someone with little experience with EnergyPlus and software/programming, but wanted to assist in creating an easily interfacable RL 'environment' for intelligent HVAC control research.
+Any feedback/criticism is appreciated.*

 The meta-class wrapper, **EmsPy**, is meant to simplify and somewhat constrain the E+ EMS API.
 The popular/intended use of EMS is to interface with a running E+ building simulation, not so easily done otherwise.
 Recently, an Python API was